mjcaley/aiospamc/docs/user_guide.rst

 :class:`aiospamc.requests.Request` class.
 The
 :attr:`aiospamc.requests.Request.verb` defines the method/verb of the request.

-Standard headers or the :class:`aiospamc.headers.XHeader` extension header are available in the :mod:`aiospamc.headers` module.
 The :class:`aiospamc.requests.Request` class provides a headers attribute that has a dictionary-like interface.
+Defined headers can be referenced in the :ref:`headers` section in :doc:`protocol`.

 Once a request is composed, it can be sent through the :meth:`aiospamc.client.Client.send` method as-is.
-The method will automatically add the :class:`aiospamc.headers.User` and :class:`aiospamc.headers.Compress` headers if required.
+The method will automatically add the :ref:`user_header` and :ref:`compress_header` headers if required.

 For example: